microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 }
 ```

-As we can see a field was added to the resource called `dnsSettings`.
-Within the DNS settings we can see the custom part of our DNS record, that we came up with, and the fully qualified domain name (fqdn) with the postfix provided by Azure.
+As we can see, the field _dnsSettings_ was added to the resource.
+Within the DNS settings object (the field _dnsSettings_) we can see the custom part of our DNS record (field _domainNameLabel_) and the fully qualified domain name (field _fqdn_) with the postfix provided by Azure.

 If the fqdn already exists we would get the follwing error message.